 While considering Azure SQL Database, two of the most critical questions you need to answer are my options for business continuity and how to implement these options?

-In this demo intensive session, I will talk about five specific options and show you how to implement those.
+In this demo intensive session, I will discuss five specific options and show you how to implement those.
 You will walk out of this session equipped with knowledge and scripts to implement appropriate High Availability and Disaster Recovery solutions for your Azure SQL Database.